wargame-engine/battle-forge/public/data/rules.md

 __Unit Activations:__ A unit may only be activated a single time per round, regardless of any abilities which allow for free activations.

 ## End Phase
-During this phase, players decide if any of their units will retain standby actions.
+At the beginning of the end phase, both players will remove any leftover action tokens from their units including Focus and Evade tokens.
 Additionally, players will score any end-of-round VP for the current scenario and resolve abilities which occur at the end of the round.

 # Actions
 All units may perform actions.
 Some actions are specific to the scenario being played and some are available on unit or model abilities.